Background

 18. Religion is just about mind-control and money.

 So who is this mysterious person getting rich off Catholicism?
 Do they have a name?
 Where is the mind-control?
 The average age people leave Catholicism is 13.
 I don’t see any beheadings because of this?
 And who wields this great power?
 I don’t see any Bishops making public law anywhere.
+This argument just presupposes that anyone involved in religious affairs is either a scam artist or a mark without any real evidence.
+It’s prejudice disguised as skepticism.

 19. God is just a sky-wizard fairy tale.